ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/git-hooks-enforce-commit-message-and-branch-name/index.md

 ## Usage

-Go to project folder and run following command to use your hooks.
+Go to the project folder and run the following command to use your hooks.
 You need to make this for every project that you want to use hooks.

 ```bash
 cd <your-team-repository>
 git config core.hooksPath ~/hooks